OpenMPT/openmpt/doc/module_formats.md

   rather put it in a separate function), and the minimum additional size passed to `CSoundFile::ProbeAdditionalSize` must not be higher than the biggest size that would cause a hard failure (i.e. returning `false`) in the module loader.
+* Probing functions **may** return ProbeSuccess for files that would be rejected by a loader after a more thorough inspection.
+For example, probing functions do not need to verify that all required chunks of an IFF-like file format are actually present, if the header makes it obvious enough that the file is highly likely to be a module.

 Adding loader to the build systems and various other locations
 --------------------------------------------------------------